Compound Dai Trading Down 0% Over Last Week (CDAI)

-Compound Dai (CDAI) traded down 0.1% against the US dollar during the twenty-four hour period ending at 14:00 PM E.T. on June 6th.
-During the last week, Compound Dai has traded down 0% against the US dollar.
-One Compound Dai token can now be bought for about $0.0230 or 0.00000032 BTC on cryptocurrency exchanges.
-Compound Dai has a total market capitalization of $579.84 million and $628.11 worth of Compound Dai was traded on exchanges in the last day.
+Compound Dai (CDAI) traded flat against the dollar during the one day period ending at 17:00 PM E.T. on June 12th.
+During the last seven days, Compound Dai has traded down 0% against the dollar.
+Compound Dai has a total market cap of $580.20 million and approximately $163.94 worth of Compound Dai was traded on exchanges in the last 24 hours.
+One Compound Dai token can now be bought for $0.0230 or 0.00000034 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.